Bemidbar (parashah): Numbers chapters 3–4

-Numbers 3:5–4:20 refers to duties of the Levites.
+Numbers 3:5–4:20 refers to the duties of the Levites.
 Deuteronomy 33:10 reports that Levites taught the law.
 Deuteronomy 17:9–10 reports that they served as judges.
 And Deuteronomy 10:8 reports that they blessed God's name.
 1 Chronicles 23:3–5 reports that of 38,000 Levite men age 30 and up, 24,000 were in charge of the work of the Temple in Jerusalem, 6,000 were officers and magistrates, 4,000 were gatekeepers, and 4,000 praised God with instruments and song.
 1 Chronicles 15:16 reports that King David installed Levites as singers with musical instruments, harps, lyres, and cymbals, and 1 Chronicles 16:4 reports that David appointed Levites to minister before the Ark, to invoke, to praise, and to extol God.
 And 2 Chronicles 5:12 reports at the inauguration of Solomon's Temple, Levites sang dressed in fine linen, holding cymbals, harps, and lyres, to the east of the altar, and with them 120 priests blew trumpets.
 2 Chronicles 20:19 reports that Levites of the sons of Kohath and of the sons of Korah extolled God in song.
 Eleven Psalms identify themselves as of the Korahites.